orendain/DemeoMods/README.md

 - A NEW reusable non-damaging Net card that costs 0 Action Points and can be reused every 3 rounds
 - Critical hits reduce Net cooldown by 1.
 Also regain 1 Action Point if not last action
 - Critical hits on the LAST action do double critical damage and gain a Spawn Random Lamp card
+- Having a Mark of Varga card puts you closer to the front in turn order

 **Hunter:**
 - 7 max health.
 You and Verochka are immune to being Frozen and non-boss Ice damage